 This course is sanctioned by the Fiber Optic Association (FOA), the largest professional society of fiber optics in the world.

-further be required to correctly and efficiently install spliced fibers into splice trays and enclosures.
-The student will further
+student will further be required to correctly and efficiently install spliced fibers into splice trays and enclosures.
+The student will further be

 Prerequisite: FOA CFOT Course

-have renewed their FOA membership within that time frame prior to attending the CFOS/T, CFOS/S, and/or the CFOS/O FOA
+renewed their FOA membership within that time frame prior to attending the CFOS/T, CFOS/S, and/or the CFOS/O FOA Specialist courses

 METHOD OF ASSESSING WHETHER COURSE OBJECTIVE WAS MET: